Assessment

 National Tests

-At certain stages of schooling there are also national tests which must be taken by all children in state schools.
-Children continue to have a phonics screening check at the end of year 1.
-Often informally known as ‘SATs’, the National Curriculum Tests are compulsory for children at the end of Year 2 and Year 6.
-Children in these year groups will undertake tests in Reading, Mathematics, and Grammar, Punctuation & Spelling.
-The Year 6 tests will be sent away for marking, and results will be reported to schools and parents at the end of the year.
+- Often informally known as ‘SATs’, the National Curriculum Tests are compulsory for children at the end of Year 6 and involve tests in Reading, Mathematics, and Grammar, Punctuation & Spelling.
+The Year 6 tests are marked by externally and results will be reported to schools and parents at the end of the year.
+From 2016, the tests will be reported as a scaled score, with a score of 100 representing the expected score at the end of Year 6.

 If your child is achieving well, rather than moving on to the following year group’s work, teachers will encourage more in-depth, rich and investigative work to allow a greater mastery and understanding of concepts and ideas.